- Scientific name: Necora puber

 The velvet swimming crab is a species of crab found around most of the UK are Ireland.
 They are sometimes inadvertently caught by anglers (who are likely to view them as bait stealing pests) and also have some commercial value, especially in continental Europe.

 This species is easily distinguishable from the common shore crab by the fact that the back legs are adapted into flat paddle-like flippers to aid swimming, and the eyes are red (hence the alternative name of devil crab).
 They are usually brown to green in colour, although occasionally velvet swimming crabs can be found which are a brighter orange colour.
 It can also be covered in fine hairs giving this crab a velvet feel to the touch.
 The velvet swimming crab grows to a maximum size of around 8 – 9cm across the carapace.
 Other than its better (but still limited) swimming ability the velvet swimming crab feeds and sheds its shell in a similar pattern to the common shore crab and can also deliver a minor nip to anyone carelessly handling this species.

 Distribution, Habitat and Behaviour

 The velvet swimming crab is found throughout European waters.
 They can be found across all coastlines of the UK and Ireland in areas where there is rocky and broken ground.
-They are also found in offshore waters down to depths of around 80 to 100 metres.
+They are also found in offshore waters down to depths of around eighty to one hundred metres.
 Like most crab species they are scavengers which will scour the seabed for any forms of dead fish or other food sources they can find.
-Velvet swimming crabs are thought to be able to breed after their first year of life and live for around four to five years.
+Velvet swimming crabs are thought to be able to reproduce after their first year of life and live for around four to five years.